BitcoinDesign/Guide/guide/how-it-works/sign-in-with-bitcoin.md

 ## Recovery

 If a user loses their wallet, they also lose their access to your service.
 Ensure you have a recovery mechanism in place.
-This could be a single-use recovery code (as is a common pattern with [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication)) or a traditional email & password setup that you can also use for other communication with the user.
+This could be a single-use recovery code (as is a common pattern with [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication)) or a traditional email that you can also use for other communication with the user.

 ---